saurabhmandlik/Object-detection/README.md

 Save this folder in /object_detection directory of tensorflow except labelmap.pbtxt file.
 Copy this .pbtxt file and paste it in /object_detection/data folder.

 And finally run the command of .py script in cd /tensorflow/models/research/object_detection directory.

+#### How to check when the training is finished or when do we stop to train the model?

+As I have used SSD neural network to train our model, because it allows the faster detection of object with good accuracy.

+SSD